justaszie/weight-tracker/README.md

   - View data for the last N weeks
   - Real-time updates when filters change
 - **Syncing data with external sources** - user can request to get data from their selected source (currently only Google Fit supported)
-- **Responsive design** clean minimalistic UI that adjusts to various screen sizes, including mobile
+- **Responsive UI** clean minimalistic UI that adjusts to various screen sizes, including mobile
-- **Meaningful metrics** PTs and nutritionists recommend to keep the weight change to ~0.5% - 1% per week for a healthy and sustainable change.
-The app calculates this rate for the user's data and allows them to evaluate if they're following healthy weight change.
+- **Meaningful metrics** PTs and nutritionists generally recommend keeping weight change to ~0.5%–1% per week for a healthy and sustainable change.
+The app calculates this rate for the user’s data so they can see if their weight change is within a healthy range.

-**🎯 Goal-Based Evaluation**
+**Goal-Based Evaluation**
 - Switch between three fitness goals: Lose Fat, Maintain Weight, Gain Muscle
 - Color coded progress indicators (positive/negative) based on your selected goal

 ### Backend Features

-**🔐 Authentication & Authorization**
+**Authentication & Authorization**
 - **JWT authentication via Supabase** to log in to the frontend and to access the app's REST APIs.
 - **Google OAuth 2.0** implementation to get access to fetch the user's Google Fit data.
 This includes secure access token storage and refresh mechanism

-**💾 Data Management**
+**Data Management**
 - **Data syncing strategy** - on user's request, fetch and store user's data from the external source (Google Fit)
-- **Database as source of truth**  - eternal source weight entries are only inserted if there's no entry for that user and date in the DB yet.
+- **Database as source of truth** - weight entries fetched from external sources are only inserted if there's no entry for that user and date in the DB yet.
 - **Flexible storage layer** - the app supports multiple storage systems: PostgreSQL and file-based storage
 - **Analytics module** - calculates and returns metrics for the stored weight data

-**🔌 External Integrations**
+**External Integrations**
 - **Google Fit REST API** - Fetch user's weight entries
 - **Supabase Auth** - User authentication and JWT validation

-**🏗️ Architecture**
+**Architecture**
 - **RESTful API** design with FastAPI
 - **Protocol-based abstractions** for storage layer and external data sources
-- **Dependency injections** for clean, testable code
+- **Dependency injection** for clean, testable code
 - **Exception handling** with meaningful responses and logging
 - **Type safety** with strict MyPy checking

 ### Screenshots
 ![App Screenshot](/doc/wt-screenshot-1.png)

 ![App Screenshot - No Data](/doc/wt-screenshot-2.png)

 ![App Screenshot - Login](doc/wt-screenshot-login.png)

 ![App Screenshot - Mobile](doc/wt-screenshot-mobile.png)

 ---

 ## Tech Stack